sindresorhus/get-windows/readme.md

 Type: `object`

-##### screenRecordingPermission
+##### screenRecordingPermission **(macOS only)**

 Type: `boolean`\
 Default: `true`

-Enable the screen recording permission check (macOS).
-Setting this to `false` will prevent the Screen Recording permission prompt on macOS versions 10.15 and newer.
+Enable the screen recording permission check.
+Setting this to `false` will prevent the screen recording permission prompt on macOS versions 10.15 and newer.
 The `title` property in the result will always be set to an empty string.

 ### activeWin.sync(options?)

-#### options

-Type: `object`

-##### screenRecordingPermission

-Type: `boolean`\
-Default: `true`

-Enable the screen recording permission check (macOS).
-Setting this to `false` will prevent the Screen Recording permission prompt on macOS versions 10.15 and newer.
-The `title` property in the result will always be set to an empty string.

 ## Result

-Returns a `Promise<Object>` with the result, or `Promise<undefined>` if there is no active window or if the information is not available.
+Returns a `Promise<object>` with the result, or `Promise<undefined>` if there is no active window or if the information is not available.

 - `platform` *(string)* - `'macos'` | `'linux'` | `'windows'`
 - `title` *(string)* - Window title